0xSero/partisia-docs/docs/smart-contracts/pbc-as-second-layer/technical-differences-between-eth-and-pbc.md

 </div>

-This segment discusses the challenges that arise when transferring data between Partisia Blockchain and Ethereum, especially when using PBC as a second layer.
+This segment discusses the challenges that arise when transferring data between Partisia Blockchain and Ethereum, especially when using PBC as second layer.
 The main issues discussed are the differences in how data is encoded, the hashing algorithm used, how contract/account addresses are derived, and the encoding of signatures.
 It is placed as the last page to help explain some of the seemingly arbitrary technical details